← Back to Work

 COLLABORATION

-When an engineer could reach for an existing, well-defined pattern instead of building something from scratch, the system gained credibility.
-When a new feature shipped faster because the design decisions had already been made at the system level, the investment began to pay back.
+When an engineer could reach for an existing pattern instead of building from scratch, the system gained credibility.
+When a feature shipped faster because the design decisions had already been made, the investment began to pay back.

 OUTCOMES

 The outcome wasn't a single redesign.
-It was a more scalable foundation — a shared language for how the product should look, behave, and grow.
+It was a shared language for how the product should look, behave, and grow.

-Concretely: duplicated components were consolidated into a smaller set of flexible, well-defined building blocks.
-Interaction patterns for filtering, sorting, and form behaviour were defined so users encountered predictable experiences across flows.
-Component states and usage guidance were documented so that design intent didn't get lost between Figma and code.
-The design file structure was reorganised from a single monolithic file into a tiered system where each layer — foundations, components, documentation, assets — had a clear home.
+Duplicated components consolidated into flexible building blocks.
+Interaction patterns defined so users encounter predictable behaviour across flows.
+The design file reorganised from a single monolithic file into a tiered system where each layer has a clear home.

 "The UI shifted from being whatever the last sprint produced to feeling like a coherent product language."